Gwinnett Pediatrics and Adolescent Medicine, Gwinnett Pediatricians logo for print

 How do I get my Lab results?

-Lab results will be sent to the portal for your review.
+You will receive your lab results through the portal after your provider reviews them.
 If you haven't signed up for the portal yet, click the Patient Portal link at the top of the page.
-If for some reason you do not see the lab results on the portal, please call the office at 770-995-0823 x 286.
+If for some reason you do not see the lab results on the portal, please call the office at 770-995-0823 x option 7.

 What labs are done in your office?

-We can only run a few selected labs in our office.
-We are able to perform the following labs in our office: rapid strep test, flu test, urinalysis, lipid panel, and complete blood count.
+We are able to perform the following labs in our office: rapid strep test, rsv, covid, flu test, urinalysis, infant bilirubin, lipid panel, pregancy test, glucose, iron, and complete blood count.
 Your doctor will give you the results before you leave the office.

 What if my child needs labs that are not performed in your office?